nuxt-community/legacy-modules/modules/toast/README.md

 }
 ```

+If you need material icons, you have to manually install `material-design-icons` dependency too.

 ## Usage
 You can use **$toast** (instead of `$toasted`) in almost any context using `app.$toast` or `this.$toast` (Including store actions).